FamilySearch/GEDCOM/specification/gedcom-3-structures-1-organization.md

 There are other ways this could be encoded; how many parts and forms to add is up to the user.
 :::

-The decision of whether two name forms count as a variants of a single name or as distinct names varies by culture and individual.
+The decision of whether two name forms count as variants of a single name or as distinct names varies by culture and individual.

 It is common for much of each name form to be identified in a name part, but there many be components of a name with no identified name part